Call us :+61 3 8678 0200

 Addressing the urgent challenge of climate change and decarbonising our economy are more pressing now than ever.
 Lighthouse engages a specialist climate change and sustainability consultant to help measure both our investment portfolio and corporate carbon footprints to align to the UN Paris Agreement and contribute to the UN Sustainable Development Goals (SDGs) including goals for affordable, clean energy and climate action.
 We have most recently identified our scope 1, 2 and 3 emissions for the financial year 2022.

-Lighthouse is committed to achieving ‘carbon neutrality’ in the short term, defined as removing carbon from the atmosphere and permanently storing it to counterbalance the impact of emissions that remain unabated.
-Following this commitment we are pleased to report that Lighthouse Infrastructure’s business operations have been officially certified as carbon neutral for FY2021.
-We have successfully measured the GHG emissions of our business operations in line with the Partnership for Carbon Accounting Financials (PCAF) in FY2022 and will be aiming to achieve the same carbon neutrality certification for this period.
+Furthermore, Lighthouse is committed to achieving ‘carbon neutrality’ in its business operations in the short term, defined as removing carbon from the atmosphere and permanently storing it to counterbalance the impact of emissions that remain unabated.
+Following this commitment we are pleased to report that Lighthouse Infrastructure’s business operations have been officially certified as carbon neutral for FY2022.
+We will be aiming to achieve the same carbon neutrality certification in relation to our business operations for the FY2023.

 In recognising the complex nature of implementing a net zero carbon strategy at a portfolio level, we continue to investigate the pathway to net-zero, defined as reducing scope 1, 2, and 3 emissions to zero or to a residual level aligned with a 1.5˚C scenario and neutralising any residual emissions using carbon credits or other carbon removal measures.